 Enable Editing Mouse Cursor and Mouse Clicks in Captured Video

-Remember to enable this feature before starting record videos.
+Remember to enable this feature before starting to record videos.
 Thanks to that, you can change the mouse cursor in any captured video.

 Step 1: In the Record Video Project dialog, click the Settings button (1).
 Next, select Recording Settings… (2).